OnePlc/PLC_X_Faq/docs/book/index.md

 ## Dynamic Index Pages
 ![Form Generator](https://docs.1plc.ch/img/indexpages.png)

-onePlace will create Dynamic Index Pages for your Blog Module.
+onePlace will create Dynamic Index Pages for your Faq Module.
 Based on your dynamic form fields, you will be able to set the allowed index columns for each user. the users can then sort the index columns by drag & drop for themself.